hamzahalim-dev/Loan-Approval-Predictor/README.md

 Libraries: pandas, numpy, scikit-learn, matplotlib, seaborn

-Tools: Jupyter Notebook / Google Colab
+Environment: Jupyter Notebook / Google Colab

 💡 How It Works

-User provides input (like income, loan amount, credit history, etc.)
+User provides input data (Income, Credit History, Loan Amount, etc.)

-Data is preprocessed and transformed using the trained pipeline
+Data is preprocessed and scaled automatically using the trained pipeline

-Model predicts whether the loan is Approved (1) or Not Approved (0)
+The model predicts whether the loan will be Approved (1) or Not Approved (0)

 📈 Current Results

-Cross-validation accuracy: ~80%
+Cross-Validation Accuracy: ~80%

-Next goal: Reach 90%+ accuracy with tuning & new data
+Next Goal: Achieve 90%+ accuracy with better tuning and more data

 👨‍💻 Author